ConnorB7/Chess/README.md

 # Chess
-An original chess program and ai opponent
+An original chess program and engine